The Week in Pictures: July 4 - 11

 A woman photographs fireworks from the Lincoln Memorial in Washington on July 4.

-The Women's World Cup soccer champions pose with their trophy at City Hall during a ticker-tape parade to celebrate their World Cup victory in New York on July 10.
+The Women's World Cup soccer champions pose with their trophy at City Hall during a ticker-tape parade in New York on July 10.

 Photos: Women's World Cup soccer champions parade through Canyon of Heroes